 Above: Encouraged by planners to use brick, a local material, the couple sourced a slim-format Dutch engineering brick with a delicate black glaze.
-The book-matched Statuarietto marble panel is a distinctive accent.
+A panel of book-matched Statuarietto marble between the windows adds a distinctive accent.

-Above: The brick finish of the exterior is used for the interior walls as well, giving the house a feeling of raw construction, enhanced by exposed light bulbs.
+Above L: The exposed beams are raw larch, while polished concrete floors flow throughout the house.
+Above R: The brick finish of the exterior is used for the interior walls as well, giving the house a feeling of raw construction, which is enhanced by exposed light bulbs.

 Above: The window frames are lined in raw larch.